-Moss Creek’s wool dryer balls are hand made from 100% solid wool.
-They work by lifting and separating clothes, increasing airflow and reducing drying time.
+When tossed in the dryer, wool dryer balls lift and separate clothes, increasing airflow and reducing drying time.
 By absorbing moisture, they create a more humid drying environment, which helps to reduce static.

-Wool dryer balls are sold in sets of 3 for a reason.
-They need to work together creating chaos in the dryer.
+Wool dryer balls need to work together to create chaos in your dryer and promote the appropriate airflow.
+So you need a minimum of 3 (hence why we sell them in sets of 3).
 For large dryers and heavier loads, we suggest using 6 or more.

-Most of the Lanolin is removed during the milling and felting.
-Initially the fleece goes through a scouring process to remove dirt and oils.
-After this our felting process includes a wash in hot water with a natural detergent (Forever New Fabric Wash) which removes any traces of lanolin.
-That being said, make sure to listen to your instincts, if you think the dryer balls are causing irritation, stop using them.
+Most of the Lanolin found in wool is removed during milling and felting.
+Initially, the fleece goes through a scouring process to remove dirt and oils.
+The felting process includes washing hot water with a natural detergent to remove traces of lanolin.
+(We use Forever New Fabric Wash.)

-In addition to faster drying, wool balls are a natural alternative to toxic dryer sheets and fabric softener for those who like to add scent to their laundry.
+Yes!
+In addition to faster drying, wool balls are a natural way to add a gentle scent to your laundry.

-Simply add a few drops of your favourite essential oil or perfume on the dryer balls.
-If you are worried about the oil staining your clothes, rub the wool balls together to absorb the oils before tossing in the dryer.
+Add a few drops of your favourite essential oil or perfume to the dryer balls.
+If you are worried about the oil staining your clothes, rub the wool balls together to absorb the oils before tossing them in the dryer.

 What Causes Static + How to Reduce It

-1. Mixed Fabric loads – synthetics like nylon and polyester generate static cling from friction as they tumble in the dryer.
+1. Mixed Fabric Loads – synthetics like nylon and polyester generate static from friction as they tumble in the dryer.

-2. Over Drying – leaving the clothes in too long.
-Try to remove clothes just before they are completely dry.
-Dryers with a moisture meter that shut down automatically are ideal for this strategy.
-(TIP - If you hang shirts and pants immediately after removing, the wrinkles fall out and they often need little or no ironing.)
+2. Over Drying – Try to remove your clothes from the dryer just before they are completely dry.
+(Dryers with a moisture meter that shuts down automatically are ideal for this strategy.)

-Tin Foil: Adding a ball of tin foil in the dryer doesn’t sound like a smart idea… but apparently it works.
-Perhaps it grounds the static generated by the clothes.
+Tin Foil: Adding a ball of tin foil in the dryer doesn’t sound like a smart idea… but apparently, it grounds the static generated by the clothes.

-Safety Pins: Seriously!
-Apparently it really works!
-All they did was attach 2 safety pins on different items in the dryer and everything came out static free.
+Safety Pins: Attach 2 safety pins on different items in the dryer, and everything will (apparently) come out static-free.

-White Vinegar: another piece of internet wisdom.
-Add 1/4 c. of vinegar into the fabric softener dispenser during the rinse cycle.
-Apparently, you won’t smell the vinegar after the clothes are dry.
+White Vinegar: Add 1/4 cup of vinegar into your fabric softener dispenser during the rinse cycle.
+Proponents of this method claim that the smell of vinegar dissipates after the clothes are dry.

 Caring for Your Wool Dryer Balls

-Over time, wool balls may pill and pick up loose threads.
-When the dryer balls get worn and scuffed like this it shows they are working hard.
-Sometimes this happens faster if they are used to dry fabric that is coarse.
-An occasional trim to remove loose threads and pills will keep them looking sharp.
+Over time, wool balls may pill and pick up loose threads, which shows they are working hard.
+This will happen faster when your drying coarser fabrics.
+An occasional trim with scissors will keep them looking sharp.

-If a wool ball gets dirty, wash them in the next load.
-If they come out a bit squished, they can be reshaped by hand while still damp.
-If using hot water, additional felting may occur which can cause them to felt tighter which will only make them more resistant to pilling.
+If your wool ball gets dirty, simply wash them in the next load.
+If they come out of the wash a bit squished, just reshape them with your hands while they’re still damp.
+If you wash them in hot water, you may notice your wool balls become even tighter, making them even more pilling-resistant.